 Being an infrastructure investor has never been easy.
 Simply finding deals can be difficult.
 But, the level of difficulty has risen even more in recent years as more players, including LPs, have jumped into the sector.
 Our panelists offer their views on the asset class, the deals that are getting done and may get done, and where returns are headed.

 Facilitated by industry leaders, these informal discussions highlight current trends and pressing issues, and provide an opportunity to share practical solutions to challenges facing private equity and alternative investment professionals.

 To request to host and facilitate a Luncheon Roundtable, please contact Carolyn O'Donnell at Carolyn.Odonnell@FalkMarquesGroup.com

 Concurrent Discussion Groups focus on key issues that GPs and LPs need to confront to find true success.

 BRAND-BUILDING SUCCESSIs the Medium Still the Message?
 Building and Nurturing Your Firm's Reputation

 "Image is everything," went the old Canon camera ad.
 Today, the image of individuals and firms is being shaped by an array of mediums.
-If you don't do it right, you and your firm may find themselves missing out on opportunities and needed capital.
+If you don't do it right, you and your firm may find yourselves missing out on opportunities and needed capital.
 Our panel provides their expertise on mastering media and the message.

 LP DUE DILIGENCE DONE RIGHTShould You Really Invest in That Fund?

 Institutional investors are being far more proactive on the terms under which they'll invest in a fund, especially related to management fees.
-But are they doing enough to properly decide whether a fund is truly worth backing?
+But, are they doing enough to properly decide whether a fund is truly worth backing?
 Here's a chance to hear how some of your peers evaluate a firm's track record and investment strategies.

 ATTRACTING THE RIGHT TALENT FOR YOUR FIRM AND YOUR COMPANIESHow to Know You Have the Right Person